 Once you can see everything that you have to work with and are able to plan around immovable commitments, then you can start forecasting more reliably.
 As well as make more accurate long-term plans which your team will be better able to deliver on.

-Tip: To get an effective overview of your organization's resources, projects, and tasks, you might want to look into resource management software for your projects.
-For some tips and on finding the best one, check out our article on the top resource planning tools.
+For some tips and on finding the best software, check out our article on some of the top resource planning tools.

 Projects are objectives for your organization to accomplish and a way to structure how your resources will work.
 But, embarking on a new project without clear goals is like starting a joke without having the punchline ready.
 Neither are funny and both are pretty pointless.